callionica/bellringing/saxilby-and-simbell.md

 The Simbell system consists of:
 1. A reflective sticky strip to attach to the wheel of the Saxilby
-2. A transmitter to attach to the frame of the Saxilby which contains a sensor that detects when the reflective strip moves past it
+2. A transmitter to attach to the frame of the Saxilby which contains a sensor that detects when the reflective strip moves past it.
-3. A receiver that attaches to the computer running your bellringing software via USB and receives the signals from the transmitter wirelessly

 The transmitter gets power either from a battery pack or a DC power supply.
+3. A receiver that attaches to the computer running your bellringing software via USB and receives the signals from the transmitter wirelessly.
 The receiver gets power over USB from the host computer.

 ## Making Saxilby & Simbell work together
 The Simbell sensor is quite sensitive and, as delivered, detected not just the reflective strip, but also the edges of the metal bell-shaped weight that is attached to the Saxilby.
 To ensure good detection of only the reflective strip, we took the following steps: